 And you’re right: sometimes Customer Insights might insert an AND clause when you really wanted to do an OR search: for example, you wanted to find all the users who live in Oregon or in Washington.
 Interestingly enough, you can do that sort of search without having to insert an additional clause of any type.
 Instead:

 - Click in the Region field and select OR from the dropdown list.
 Oregon will appear in a little gray box:

 - Click in the Region field again (in a blank spot to the right of OR) and select WA.
 Both OR and WA will appear in the Region field:

-If you run your query now, users who live in either Oregon or Washington will be returned:
+If you run your query now, users who live in either Oregon or Washington are returned: